Skip to main content

 2. The value of pension benefits accrued during the year is calculated as the real increase in pensions and applying the HMRC methodology multiplier of 20 plus the real increase in any lump sum.
 The real increases exclude increases due to inflation (6.7%) and are net of contributions made by the individual.

-5. The Hearings and Investigations Officer was appointed in May 2023.
-The salary and pension details above reflect the actual period of employment from May 2023 onwards.
-The full year equivalent salary is in the band £50k - £54k.
+3. The Hearing and Investigations Officer was appointed in May 2023.
+The salary and pension details for the year 2023/24 in the table above reflect the actual period of employment from May 2023 onwards.
+The full year equivalent salary for 2023/24 is in the band £50k - £54k.

 Pension benefits (Audited)